About this project

 The Digital Epigraphy and Archaeology Project is the work of an interdisciplinary group of researchers and expert consultants that aims to assist and promote epigraphic and archaeological research and also have a significant impact on Digital Humanities.

-Since its establishment, our project has been presented in nationally- and internationally-acclaimed conferences, such as the 104th American Institute of Archaeology Annual Meeting, the 13th Congress of Greek and Latin Epigraphy hosted by Oxford University, the 14th Congress of Greek and Latin Epigraphy hosted by Humboldt University, the Digital Humanities Seminar Series at the University of Leipzig, and the London Digital Classicist Seminar Series.
+Since its establishment our project has been presented in nationally and internationally acclaimed conferences, such as the 104th American Institute of Archaeology Annual Meeting, the 13th Congress of Greek and Latin Epigraphy hosted by Oxford University, the 14th Congress of Greek and Latin Epigraphy hosted by Humboldt University, the Digital Humanities Seminar Series at the University of Leipzig.
 We were also awarded the second place in the international competition for the e-humanities innovation award organized by the University of Leipzig.

 Our preliminary results have been published in the Journal of Machine Vision and Applications and have attracted attention from other institutions that led to a collaborative publication in Alessandria with the University of Milan.